bensk/CS9/_posts/Python/2017-01-17-final-project-revising-learning-targets.md

 - I can explain block in SNAP.
 - I can explain the meaning of coding.

+1⃣ Identify BROAD topics that multiple Learning Targets have in common 2⃣ Identify the skill that is being taught/assessed: reading, writing, or coding.
+3⃣ Identify the language(s) that you think would be best for teaching/learning those targets.

 ## Needs Revision
 - I can use math in _Python_.